Samsung Galaxy X: Release date, specs, price, latest news and rumours

 From the latest news and rumours to specs, release date and pricing gossip, our guide reveals all.

-The story of the Samsung Galaxy X goes back years, and you can scroll down the page for a full account of Samsung’s efforts in the foldable phone space, and all the reports that proved to be wide of the mark.
+The story of the Samsung Galaxy X goes back years, and you can scroll further down the page for a full account of Samsung’s efforts in the foldable phone space, and all of the reports that proved to be wide of the mark.

 Here’s a quick breakdown of the key Samsung Galaxy X news and rumours: